britabrame/cypress-sample-project/README.md

 ### About
 This is a Cypress test framework developed to demo basic Cypress e2e tests and Jenkins Pipeline.
+Web application under test is [https://magento.softwaretestingboard.com](https://magento.softwaretestingboard.com).

 ### Built with
 * Cypress web automation testing tool